 Tamil is one of the oldest Dravidian languages which has a continuous history since the age of tholkəppiyəm.
 The earliest known inscriptions in Tamil date back to 2,200 BC.
 Tamil literature emerged in around 300 BC, and the language used from then until the 700 AD is known as Old Tamil.
 From 700-1600 AD the language is known as Middle Tamil, and since 1600 the language has been known as Modern Tamil.
-Tamil is mainly spoken in the southern part of India, known as Tamilnadu.
-It is also spoken in Pondycherry, Andaman & Nicobar island and other states of India.
-It is one the official languages of Sri Lanka and Singapore.
-Tamil speaking community is found in countries such as Malaysia, Mauritius, South Africa, UK, Canada, the USA, France and Réunion.
+Tamil is mainly spoken in the southern part of India , known as Tamilnadu.
+It is also spoken in other parts of India such as Pondycherry, Andaman & Nicobar island and other states of India.
+It is one the official languages I Sri Lanka, Singapore.
+The Tamil speaking communities are found in the other countries such as Malaysia, Mauritius, South Africa, UK, Canada, the USA, France and Réunion.